wwitekk/BC-Dynamic-Elements/README.md

 To use in 2 columns template with no need to create multiple templates.

 All subpages for given root url will have the same side nav.

+###2.3.
+Dynamic H1
+file: \_template-inner_dynamic-h1.inc

+When h1 is placed in template file but needs to be different than page name.
+It requires h1.json file.